ripx80/site/content/posts/04-nftables.md

 now i have the basics that i need to setup a simple packet filter on my nixos hosts and debug the current rule set. i can only recommend looking into the sources given to familiarize yourself with the whole topic.

-time to get hands dirty for the real project of this journey: the nixos wireguard router with vpn support (comming soon).
+time to get hands dirty for the real project of this journey: the nixos wireguard [nftables-router](https://ripx80.de/posts/04-nftables/) with vpn support.

 ## docs